lasseignelab/project-template/README.md

 ## License

-This repository is licensed under the MIT License, see LICENSE documentation within this repository for more details.
+This repository is licensed under the GPLv2 License, see LICENSE documentation within this repository for more details.